 Original photo: Ashwin Kumar

-Rising 350ft from the sand and flanked by 99 bastions, the Jaisalmer Fort is a formidable presence in the Thar Desert of India.
+Rising 350 feet from the sand and flanked by 99 bastions, the Jaisalmer Fort is a formidable presence in the Thar Desert of India.
 The fort, built in 1156, was an established trade stop of the Silk Road.

 Ten years ago, I visited the fort, which resembles a sandcastle forged from the desert around it.
 Today, environmental factors and unsustainable tourism practices mean that the fort faces an uncertain future.

-The Delhi–Jaisalmer express train wheezed into Jaisalmer four hours late, and deposited weary travelers who had spent almost a day aboard.
+The Delhi–Jaisalmer express train wheezed into Jaisalmer four hours late, and deposited weary travellers who had spent almost a day aboard.